jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/research.md

 * da Silva, Lucas and **Jungmin Han** and Hyunjung Park.
 "Which World Gets Covered?
 Media Ideology and the Geography of Foreign News." _Work in progress_ (Presentations at PSA 2026, MPSA 2026, and EPSS 2026).

-## Theme 4: Online Violence during Electoral Campaign
+## 4. Online Violence during Electoral Campaign

 Reflecting my broader interests in political behavior, democracy, and computational text analysis, I have led two projects that analyze millions of social media posts to demonstrate how digital platforms reproduce political violence during electoral campaigns.
 These projects connect the structural features of electoral institutions and partisan environments to the mechanisms through which political violence undermines equal participation and erodes democratic accountability.